FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: Federated Task Offloading Problem

 Hence, to minimize the delay in processing the tasks at each time-step, we wish to find the solution to the constrained optimization problem:

-The solution must also respect a set of constraints to minimize task drops: no tasks may be offloaded to overloaded nodes, as indicated by constraint \eqref{eq:C1}, and no tasks should breach their deadlines.
-Additionally, no node should exceed its computational resource limit, as outlined in constraint \eqref{eq:C2}.
+The solution must also respect a set of constraints to minimize task drops: No tasks should breach their deadlines, defined in constraint~\eqref{eq:C1_dense}, where $t^i_C$ is the time of completion fo task $\tau_i$.
+And, no node should exceed its computational resource limit, as defined in constraint~\eqref{eq:C2_dense}.
+Although the constraints are enforced by dynamics of the environment, in practice, we relax the constraints as penalties in the objective,thus yielding problem,